 Packing for a Norwegian Cruise During Early Winter

-Those traveling from late August to September are likely to experience the advent of winter.
-This means temperatures won’t go higher than 50 degrees on the hottest days and might go as low as 20 degrees on some destinations so you will need to pack warm clothes.
+Those traveling from late August to September will likely experience the advent of winter.
+This means temperatures won’t exceed 50 degrees on the hottest days and might go as low as 20 degrees on some destinations, so you must pack warm clothes.

 In this case, you should carry long-sleeved clothing for casual wear and stock up on heavier layers to prepare for the cold weather.
-Your packing list should include thick sweaters and jackets combined with warm socks, hats, winter boots and gloves.
+Your packing list should include thick sweaters and jackets, warm socks, hats, winter boots, and gloves.

-Nevertheless, don’t let the winter intimidate you as it is one of the most attractive cruise periods for wildlife lovers.
-Most exotic animals migrate during this time for winter hibernation so that you might spot them during hiking trips.
+Nevertheless, don’t let the winter intimidate you, as it is one of the most attractive cruise periods for wildlife lovers.
+Most exotic animals migrate during winter hibernation, so that you might spot them during hiking trips.

 Norway Cruise Packing List